aintnier/Bankist-reDesign/README.md

 Or you can sign up creating a password and a username will be generated.

-Web app is available at the following url: bankist-redesign.netflify.app
+Web app is available at the following url: bankist-redesign.netlify.app

 This is my first repo.